KRM7/gapp/docs/stop-conditions.md

 The early-stop condition can be used to terminate a run before it reaches the maximum number of generations set, when the early-stop condition is met.
-Note that even if such a stop condition is set, the GA will still respect the maximum number of generations set, and it will always stop when reaching that regardless of the early-stop condition.
+Note that even if such a stop condition is set, the GA will still respect the maximum number of generations set, and it will always stop when reaching that, regardless of the early-stop condition.

 ## Usage